 Hailed by some as the next “superfood,” moringa oleifera, also known as the drumstick tree, is a large tree native to north India.
 Most parts of the tree are edible, and the moringa has been used as an ingredient in herbal medicine for centuries.
-Today, it’s commonly used as a dietary supplement (1).
-It is an impressively dense source of nutrients, including protein, Vitamin A, Vitamin B6, Vitamin C, Magnesium, Iron and Potassium (2).
-While most folks who follow a well-balanced diet will ingest most of these nutrients on a daily basis, it may be a helpful dietary supplement for some.
+Today, it’s commonly used as a dietary supplement.
+(1) It is an impressively dense nutrient source, including protein, Vitamin A, Vitamin B6, Vitamin C, magnesium, iron, and potassium.
+(2) While most folks who follow a well-balanced diet will ingest most of these nutrients daily, it may be a helpful dietary supplement for some.

 Zen Principle Moringa Leaf Powder

 Each single-teaspoon serving contains four calories and 40 milligrams of calcium.
 It is free of fillers and additives and is third-party tested for quality and purity assurance.
 The bag is resealable, making it easier to store and preserve freshness over a longer period of time.